w3c/wot-thing-description/README.md

 updated, to update the at-risk highlighting the implementation report needs to be generated first, and then the rendering.

-## Resources used together with the TD Specification

-In addition to the TD specification, the Working Group maintains additional resources that are relevant for implementers.
-These are categorized below and their use cases explained.

-### Vocabularies and Ontologies

-The present specification introduces the TD Information Model as a set of constraints over different vocabularies.
-The current list of vocabularies are found under [the namespaces section](https://w3c.github.io/wot-thing-description/#namespaces).

-By default, if a user agent does not perform any content negotiation, a human-readable HTML documentation is returned instead of the RDF document.
-To negotiate content, clients must include the HTTP header `Accept: text/turtle` in their request.

-The working documents are found under the [ontology](./ontology) folder.

-### Context files

-In order to have reference to the TD ontology within JSON-LD documents, including TDs, we provide a JSON-LD context file.
-The working document can be found at [context/td-context-1.1.jsonld](./context/td-context-1.1.jsonld) and the version-specific context file can be retrieved from the `@context` value of a TD 1.0 or TD 1.1 instance. **Note** that [context/td-context-1.1.jsonld](./context/td-context-1.1.jsonld) is the result of the rendering process and it should not be edited manually.
-In practice, the rendering process merges [context/td-context.jsonld](./context/td-context.jsonld), [context/json-schema-context.jsonld](./context/json-schema-context.jsonld), [context/wot-security-context.jsonld](./context/wot-security-context.jsonld), [context/hypermedia-context.jsonld](./context/hypermedia-context.jsonld).

-You can find more information on how to use the context at [the Appendix of the TD specification](https://w3c.github.io/wot-thing-description/#json-ld-ctx-usage).

-### JSON Schemas

-We provide JSON Schema for TD and TM instances.
-The working documents are found under the [validation](./validation/) folder and specific versions are linked from the Thing Description specification.
-These can be used for the purposes below among others:

-- TD and TM validation
-- Type generation for programming languages

 ## Obsolete Documents